Stories from the Edda

-Text: Translations of the EDDA by Stefan Behr, Neil Gaiman, Felix Genzmer, Wilhelm Jordan, Arnulf Krause, Karl Simrock
+Text: EDDA translations according to Stefan Behr, Neil Gaiman, Felix Genzmer, Wilhelm Jordan, Arnulf Krause, Karl Simrock

-Werdandi / The Treasures of the Gods / Freyjas Nuptials: Johanna Malchow
+Werdandi / The Treasures of the Gods / Freyja's Wedding: Johanna Malchow

-Urd / The Builder / The Poets Mead: Kathleen Rappolt
+Urd / The Builder / The Poet Met: Kathleen Rappolt

-A cooperation between the Bad Hersfelder Festspiele, Theater ANU, the town of Bad Hersfeld and its residents.
+A cooperation between the Bad Hersfeld Festival, the ANU Theatre, the town of Bad Hersfeld and its citizens.

-This summer, everything is different.
-Bad Hersfeld has transformed into a city of stories.
-Actors, musicians, singers and visual artists play, tell stories, paint and make music in very special places around the town: in the Abbey ruins, in the Abbey Park, in the town church, in the streets and squares, in the Johann Sebastian Bach House, in the buchcafé, in the museums in the Abbey and in the spa gardens.
+This summer everything is different.
+Bad Hersfeld becomes a city of stories.
+Actors, musicians, singers and visual artists will play, tell stories, paint and make music in very special places in the town: in the Abbey ruins, in the Abbey Park, in the town church, in the streets and squares, in the Johann Sebastian Bach House, in the book café, in the museums in the Abbey and in the spa gardens.

 World literature and reports, dime novels and poetry, works by great composers - from classical to jazz - will be heard and seen, monologues, dialogues, scenes, reports, exhibitions, installations, comedy and tragedies, as well as very private stories and historical events from the town of Bad Hersfeld.

-“I am delighted,” says Festival Director Joern Hinkel, “that many artists who were actually supposed to be on the big stage with us have spontaneously agreed to take part in our ‘different summer’.
-There will be no Bad Hersfelder Festspiele in 2020.
-The festival trumpet will not be sounded.
-The festival staff have joined forces with many cultural workers from the city and the region, and together we will roll up our sleeves and see how we can make the best of the situation.”
+"I am delighted," says Festival Director Joern Hinkel, "that many artists who were supposed to be on the big stage with us have spontaneously agreed to take part in our 'other summer'.
+There will be no Bad Hersfeld Festival this year 2020, and the Festival fanfare will not sound.
+The festival staff have joined forces with many cultural workers from the city and the region, together we will roll up our sleeves and see how we can make the best of the situation."